-The draft 2022 One Year Action Plan (OYAP) was released for public comment prior to HUD's release of actual annual allocation amounts, and the draft 2022 OYAP reflected estimated allocation amounts.
-Once HUD released official annual allocation amounts and prior to submission to HUD, proposed activities' budgets were increased or decreased from the estimated funding levels to match actual allocation amounts, and proposed program goals were adjusted proportionally or as otherwise described in the respective year Action Plan.
+The draft 2022 One Year Action Plan (OYAP) is being released for public comment prior to HUD's release of actual annual allocation amounts, and the draft 2022 OYAP reflects estimated allocation amounts.
+Once HUD releases official annual allocation amounts and prior to submission to HUD, proposed activities' budgets will be increased or decreased from the estimated funding levels to match actual allocation amounts, and proposed program goals will be adjusted proportionally or as otherwise described in the respective year Action Plan.